 I guess I can say I want more out of my life . . . more than just ordinary, but don't confuse that with a disdain for simplicity.
 There are certain things in life (love being one of them) that are worth striving and struggling for; the real key is to finding that person who makes it feel effortless.

-Life in many ways is a like structure, the higher you want to build it, the sturdier the base has to be.
-Now, the foundation needs a minimum of three pillars for stability.
-Ourselves, we are obviously one pillar.
-Friends and family are another, but that's only two.
-The third pillar is that person who completes us.
-That person to walk through life with.
+Otherwise: Say hello.
+Get to know someone.
+Meet for lunch or coffee.
+If you stop focusing on someone from the past, or what the person in front of you is not, you may just find that person to walk through life with.
 The best friend who you just makes you smile like the rest of the world isn't in on your inside joke.
-Maybe I'll find her today, maybe I'll wind up looking for her for the rest of my life; but, at least . . well at least I know what I'm looking for.
+As for me, maybe I'll find her today, maybe I'll wind up looking for her for the rest of my life; but, at least . . well at least I know what I'm looking for.

 On a first date I would go for lunch or dinner, nothing too intimidating.
 Just a chance for two people to get to know each other, talk, see if they have chemistry.
 Then probably go for a walk or do something to change the setting, but still be comfortable.